etf-validator/etf-webapp-docker/README.md

 ETF is an open source testing framework for testing geo network services and data.
 The image is based on the official jetty image.

-Please open a new issue for questions and issues regarding the installation ofthe docker image [here](https://github.com/interactive-instruments/etf-webapp-docker/issues).
+Please open a new issue for questions and issues regarding the installation of the docker image [here](https://github.com/interactive-instruments/etf-webapp-docker/issues).

 Please open a new issue for questions and issues regarding the ETF validator [here](https://github.com/interactive-instruments/etf-webapp/issues).